AlGepe/OmniSnippets_JS/docs/generalTips/migration/migrationInFiveMinutes.rst

     The migration log of a calculator.

-There may be errors in the revision --- to fix them, scroll through the BB interface and check for red-bordered panels (conditions, tests, etc.).
+There may be errors in the revision --- to fix them, scroll through the calculator editor and check for red-bordered panels (conditions, tests, etc.).

 - Unnamed tests aren't allowed in V2.